 The third zone objective seeks to minimise conflict between land uses within this zone and land uses within adjoining zones.
 The proposal responds to this objective by weighting the building bulk to the northern edge and street intersection, and maximising the street presence and active edges facing Brunker Road and the commercial core of Broadmeadow.
-This reduces the shadow impact of the additional floor space to the residences on the eastern side of Chatham Street and the R3 Medium Density Residential zone to the south.
-Further discussion on solar access to surrounding properties is provided in Section 8.
+This reduces the shadow impact and height to the residences on the eastern side of Chatham Street and the R3 Medium Density Residential zone to the south.
 As well as a reduction in building scale, the intensity of use is reduced on the southern edge of the development.
 A landscaped open courtyard and café are located on the eastern extent, sleeving parking, loading and servicing which are all located internal to the site to minimise visual and acoustic impact to surrounding land uses.
-Further discussion on traffic and noise impact is provided in Section 8.

 The fourth zone objective encourages business, retail, community and other non-residential land uses on the ground floor of buildings.
 As referred to above, the ground floor accommodates non-residential uses including hotel, retail and café.
-The proposal builds on the existing pub and hotel with more diverse and expansive facilities in response to the evolving needs of the community, and Broadmeadow's position as a growth area within the strategic land use planning framework.
-Accessible and visible, a perimeter awning provides amenity to the public realm and creates the opportunity for an alfresco dining area at the corner to enhance activation at the street level.
+The proposal builds on the existing pub and hotel with more diverse and expansive facilities in response to the evolving needs of the community.
+Accessible and visible, a perimeter awning provides amenity to the public realm and minimises the visual impact at the street level.

 The proposed development is consistent with the fifth zone objective, to support nearby or adjacent commercial centres without adversely impacting on the viability of those centres.
-The ongoing use of the site as a licenced premise and hotel, combined with a compatible mix of additional uses (retail, food and drink and residential) will complement, but not compete with, the range and scale of uses available in the Newcastle City Centre as the regional hub for business and commercial activities.
-The development achieves a scale commensurate with Broadmeadow's status within the planning framework as a 'strategic centre'; where higher order services, cultural and recreational facilities and high density commercial and residential uses are encouraged (refer to Section 8.2).
-The proposal also creates a distinction between the scale and nature of development typically expected to find in surrounding local centres and neighbourhood centres, also without impacting the viability of those centres.
+The ongoing use of the site as a licenced premise and hotel, combined with a compatible mix of additional retail, food and drink and residential uses will complement the range and scale of uses in the Newcastle City Centre, the regional hub for business and commercial activities.
+The development achieves a scale commensurate with Broadmeadow's status within the strategic planning framework as a 'strategic centre'; where higher order services, cultural and recreational facilities and high density commercial and residential uses are encouraged (refer to Section 8.2).
+The proposal also creates a distinction between the scale and nature of development typically expected to find in surrounding local centres and neighbourhood centres, without impacting the viability of those centres.